theRAPTLab/gsgo/docs/00-devlog.md

 # DONE!!!
 ```

+## Mar 27.1 - Review with Ben

+I showed Ben the current repo strategy, and here's some thing to do:

 TODO: move this to some kind of dev conventions document, figure out where that lives (a doc overview)